GNOME/gimp-macos-build/README.md

   - fixing `pixmap` and `imm` cache files to remove absolute pathnames
   - compiles all `.py` files to `.pyc` to avoid writes to the Application folder
   - Signing all binaries
-  - Creating a DMG package using [create-dmg](https://github.com/andreyvit/create-dmg) tool and signing it and signing it
+  - Creating a DMG package using [create-dmg](https://github.com/andreyvit/create-dmg) tool and signing it
 - Notarizing package using Apple `altool` utility
 - Uploading a DMG to the CircleCI build artifacts